mislavjavor/mislavjavor.github.io/_posts/2017-11-20-Paying-for-coffee-with-stocks-Money-in-the-blockchain-economy.md

 ---
 layout: post
-title: Paying for coffee with stocks.
-Money in the blockchain economy
+title: Paying for coffee with stocks?
+The new meaning of money in the blockchain economy
 ---

 <img src="https://i.imgur.com/E23u4xe.jpg"/>